tstarrlab/SARSr-CoV_MAP_NHP-imprinting/SRA_upload_Illumina/README.md

 Then hit `Continue`.
 You will now be on the page to specify the BioProject.
 We are adding to an existing BioProject, so enter [PRJNA714677](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA714677) as the *Existing BioProject* and hit `Continue`.
-Finally, add a sample title, such as "Illumina barcode sequencing from PRD0038 serum binding profiling using yeast-displayed sarbecovirus RBDs."
+Finally, add a sample title, such as "Illumina barcode sequencing from imprinted NHP serum binding profiling using yeast-displayed sarbecovirus RBDs."
 Then hit `Continue`, make sure everything looks correct, then hit `Submit`.

-After a brief bit of processing, the *BioSample* submission should show up, along with a sample accession that will be in the format of *SAMN36715819*.
+After a brief bit of processing, the *BioSample* submission should show up, along with a sample accession that will be in the format of *SAMN46431257*.
 Add this sample accession to [upload_config.yaml](upload_config.yaml) as the value for the *biosample_accession* key.

 ## Upload the sequencing data